Table of Contents

 Complications of Pneumonia

 In case of late treatment or protraction, pneumonia can lead to serious complications that affect the pulmonary parenchyma or even go beyond that and affect the entire organism.
-Frequently affected body parts are blood, brain, and heart.
+Frequently affected body parts are the blood, brain, and heart.
 One of the major complications is a lung abscess.

 Lung abscesses as a complication of pneumonia